 Allied Health Sciences

-The Department of Allied Health Sciences (AHS), formerly Health Professions (HPR), is newly reorganized to meet the educational needs of the aspiring health care professional.
+Allied Health Sciences (AHS) is intended to meet the educational needs of the aspiring health care professional.

 Program Offerings at Grand Valley